Joe-Collins-1986/travel-app/README.md

    <details>
       <summary style="font-weight:bold">Typography</summary>

-   For the typography the client wanted an easy-to-read text which looked handwritten.
-The balance was to locate a font that gave this impression whilst still being clearly legible even on a small screen.
+   For the typography the client wanted an easy-to-read text which is fun and engaging.

+   - Title Font and Anchor Tags applied with backup options: 'Lora', serif;
-   - Font applied with backup options: 'Handlee', cursive, sans-serif
+   - Paragraph Font applied with backup options: 'Merriweather', serif;

    ---
    </details>